DrSleep/nas-segm-pytorch/README.md

 ## Updates

+*22 May, 2020*: Added the search script for the WACV 2020 experiments on CityScapes.
-*05 April, 2020* : Added decoder design and pre-trained segmentation models from the WACV 2020 paper ["Template-Based Automatic Search of Compact Semantic Segmentation Architectures"](https://arxiv.org/abs/1810.10804).
+*05 April, 2020* : Added decoder design and pre-trained segmentation models from the WACV 2020 paper ["Template-Based Automatic Search of Compact Semantic Segmentation Architectures"](https://arxiv.org/abs/1904.02365).

 ## Getting Started